 You can reduce your chances of involvement in an accident, by wearing a helmet, and other safety gear, every time you ride.
 The law does not require you to do so, but it is plain common sense and significantly reduces your risk of head injury.
 Avoid operating a motorcycle under the influence of alcohol.
 If you are a novice motorcyclist, take a motorcycle safety training program before riding in traffic.

 If you suffered injuries in a motorcycle accident anywhere in Texas, you could possibly qualify for a claim to recover damages.
-Contact motorcycle accident lawyer Julie Johnson to learn about your rights to a claim, call us today at 214-290-8001.
+Contact motorcycle accident attorney Julie Johnson to learn about your rights to a claim, call us today at 214-290-8001.